 The Department of Transportation’s Transportation Leaders Against Human Trafficking (TLAHT) initiative is comprised of transportation and travel industry stakeholders working jointly to maximize their collective impact in combating human trafficking.
-The transportation industry has a critical role to play in the fight to end human trafficking.
+To date, TLAHT has engaged with over 200 organizations from across the transportation industry.

 (A) sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age; or

 (B) the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 TLAHT offers a variety of resources, including a transportation leaders pledge, anti-human trafficking strategies, training resources, and public awareness materials.
 Contact us to become a partner and join other transportation stakeholders across the U.S. through this collaborative effort.